newrelic/newrelic_plugins_chef/README.md

 ## Contact ##

 Contribute to this Cookbook at https://github.com/newrelic-platform/newrelic_plugins_chef.
-Any other feedback or support related questions can be sent to <support@newrelic.com>.
+Any other feedback or support related questions can be sent to support @ newrelic.com.